 My husband and I stayed at the Fairmont Empress on our babymoon a few years ago, and it was lovely.
 This hotel had a $60 million renovation a few years ago and is one of the most famous hotels in Victoria.

-They have an indoor heated pool, kids’ activities, kid-size robes, and lots of other family amenities.
+They have an indoor heated pool, kids’ activities, kid-size robes, and lots of other family amenities, making it perfect for the whole family.

 Where to Eat During Christmas in Victoria BC, with Kids